james-ray/recovery-tool/README.md

 Now you can double click the derive.html.

 The text boxes or drop down box in the UI:
-Metadata: Paste the metadata json string in this text box.
+Metadata: Copy the content in metadata json or the output of parseZipFile, then paste it into this text box.
 WalletType: Fund Wallet or Api Wallet.
 VaultIndex: If it is Fund Wallet, it starts from 1.
 Else if it is Api Wallet, this is fixed 0.
 Chain: Choose the destination chain from the list.